What They Do: Computer hardware engineers research, design, develop, and test computer systems and components.

 Work Environment: Computer hardware engineers usually work in research laboratories that build and test various types of computer models.
 Most work in computer systems design services and in manufacturing.

 How to Become One: Most computer hardware engineers need a bachelor’s degree from an accredited program.

-Job Outlook: Employment of computer hardware engineers is projected to grow 2 percent over the next ten years, slower than the average for all occupations.
+Job Outlook: Employment of computer hardware engineers is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.